Renewable Energy

 Municipal Facilities with On-Site Renewable Energy

-The City’s CAP set an ambitious goal of supplying all municipal facilities with enough onsite renewable energy to achieve “Net Zero Electricity.”
-This means that municipal buildings would generate as much electricity as they consume.
-The City aims to supply 50% of its municipal energy needs from renewable sources by 2020 and 100% by 2030.
+CAP measure MRE-1 set an ambitious goal of supplying all municipal facilities with enough onsite renewable energy to achieve “net zero electricity.”
+This means municipal buildings would generate as much electricity as they consume.
+The CAP goal is to supply 50 percent of its municipal energy needs from renewable sources by 2020 and 100 percent by 2030.

 In 2008, the City installed a 96-kilowatt (kW) solar PV system at City Hall.
-The system generates approximately 150 megawatt hours (MWh) of electricity each year which is equivalent to about 7% of the City’s total municipal building electricity use, annually.
+The system generates approximately 150 megawatt hours (MWh) of electricity each year, which is equivalent to about 7 percent of the City’s annual municipal building electricity use.

 Homes and Businesses